Skip to main content

 Team members must be eligible to compete on behalf of their school as listed in section 2.
 Team Member Eligibility of the league's Competition Rulebook.

-Each league page will list the number of players necessary to fill a team’s Roster and Bench.
+Each league page will list the number of players necessary to fill a team’s roster and bench.
 No individual may simultaneously hold two or more roles as listed above.
-All players and coaches are expected to be present physically or virtually for all official PlayVS matches.
-The roster and bench must be finalized before the Roster Lock Date, as listed in section 3.4 Roster Submission of the league’s Competition Rulebook.
+All players and coaches must be present physically or virtually for all official PlayVS matches.
+The roster and bench must be finalized before the roster lock date, as listed in section 3.4 Roster Submission of the league’s Competition Rulebook.

 Once a game of record is established, substitutions are not allowed.
 Once the game is complete and the results are recorded, player substitutions may be made before the start of the following game.